capactio/capact/docs/tutorial/content-creation/README.md

                       - name: template
                         raw:
                           # Here we prepare a simple script to run the SQL statements to change the user password.
-                          # The sleep at the beginning is required, so the container does not exit too quick.
+                          # The sleep at the beginning is required, so the container does not exit too quickly.
                           # This a limitation of the PNS executor, used for executing the Argo workflows in Voltron.
                           data: |
                             set -e